LinuxCommandLibrary

 launch

-Launch accelerated training script with distributed setup.
+Launch a training script with the configured settings

 env